EOA-Blockchain-Labs/ethereumonarm/docs/quick-guide/running-ethereum.rst

   :guilabel:`Geth` is enabled by default so you don't need to do anything to get it up and running.

-  The Beacon Chain is part of the Ethereum 2.0 Blockchain, but this is not the so called Staking.
-For this, you will need a **Validator** which is a more complicated process.
+  The Beacon Chain is part of the Ethereum 2.0 Blockchain but for staking   For this, you will need a **Validator** node which is a more complicated process.
 If you want to   run a Validator along with the Beacon Chain you will need 32 ETH and some knowledge of how   Ethereum2.0 works.

   See more info in our :doc:`User Guide </user-guide/ethereum2.0>` section.